orbisius/release-manager/README.md

 Also you can clone the repo and do a pull request.

+= Todo =
+- Show plugins in the sidebar for quick access
+- Collapse all and open when needed?

 = Author =

 Svetoslav (Slavi) Marinov is an entrepreneur / developer who likes creating cool and useful tools.